 I have recently qualified as a Supervisor, having achieved a Diploma in Consultative Supervision at The University of South Wales.

 I have over 20 years' experience working in the social care sector with single parents, people with mental health problems, people with substance misuse problems, offenders, students, young people ages 3-17, including Looked After Children.

-I have worked as a school counsellor for the past 4 years and currently volunteer with South Wales Counselling and Psychotherapy service, run by the University of South Wales.
+I have worked as a school counsellor for the past 5 years and have volunteered with South Wales Counselling and Psychotherapy service, run by the University of South Wales.

 I am a member of the British Association of Counselling and Psychotherapy and work to their ethical framework and practice guidelines.
 I also have an enhanced DBS check.

 - Career counselling

 - Child related issues